SolaceDev/solace-dev-codelabs/markdown/ep-discovery-kafka/ep-discovery-kafka.md

 Notice at the bottom of your discovery view, you can see a list of all **Objects** in the workspace
 ![Workspace Objects](img/workspace_objects.png)

-Positive
+> aside positive
-: In reality you may have thousands of Consumers or Topics, so to ensure we are making the right associations with a domain, you can use the search capability on the table to filter our Analytics objects only.
+> In reality you may have thousands of Consumers or Topics, so to ensure we are making the right associations with a domain, you can use the search capability on the table to filter our Analytics objects only.

 Assign the following objects to your newly created application domain: